 DJA 860, 3 units

 As Jung saw it, "Natural life is the nourishing soil of the soul."
-Many of us feel split off from that nourishment today, living within a worldview which divides the inner from the outer, spirit from matter, and humans from nature.
-An ecopsychological perspective remedies this malaise by considering individuation as rooted not only in our relationship to self and human others, but to the natural world as well.
+In this course, students will explore archetypal and mythological motifs that emerge from the ensouled world, including differing natural landscapes and the animal world.
 The importance of place to the psyche will provide rich discussion material, including an observation of the natural world as it appears in our dreamscapes.
-Students will explore archetypal and mythological motifs which emerge from the ensouled world, including differing natural landscapes and the animal world, which in turn resonate within the human soul.
 Means of (re)connecting psyche and nature will be discussed, including traditional and contemporary wilderness rites of passage and nature-based healing practices from indigenous cultures.
-The course will contain a strong experiential engagement with the natural world as well.
+This course also includes an experiential engagement with nature.